top of page

 The world doesn't need more technicians.
 It needs people who know why they do what they do.
 People formed by wisdom, capable of thinking clearly, speaking boldly, and living differently.
 Liberal arts education isn't a luxury of the past.
 It is the essential preparation for anyone who wants to lead with purpose rather than drift with the crowd.

-The St Thomas More Trust is making that formation accessible.
+The St Thomas More Trust, in partnership with the Institute for Catholic Culture, is making that formation accessible..
 Starting May 2026, we're bringing a cohort of New Zealanders through Philosophy 101.
 University-level content, virtually free, done at a pace that fits real life.
 Done in small groups that hold each other to the task.

 THE COURSE